amslayer/unity-android-music-player-plugin/README.txt

 Description of Eclipse Project:

 >> IMPORTANT: 'MusicPlayerActivity' overrides 'UnityPlayerActivity' - Depending upon your project, you may need to change the name of this class.
+>> Read the Tutorial [1] below in Reference to understand how the Android-side media player works.
 >> External dependencies: You may need to compile them on your machine
 	RxJava: https://github.com/ReactiveX/RxJava
 	RxAndroid: https://github.com/ReactiveX/RxAndroid
+>> RxJava/RxAndroid have been used for asynchronous event processing on the Android-plugin side.

 ----------------------------------------------------------------------------------------